ruchirraina/MoodMap/README.md

 - Add a 10-second song preview to your daily entry
 - Search and pick songs from Spotify

+### Local Storage
+- Offline-first functionality
+- Data persists locally on device
+- Automatic sync with Firebase when online

 ## Maybe Later (Ambitious Stuff) 💭

 These are things I might add if I get time and motivation: